-These healthy banana muffins with chocolate chips are easy to make, lower in sugar and perfectly moist, thanks to yogurt.
+These healthy banana muffins with chocolate chips are lower in sugar and moist, thanks to yogurt.
 You can use dairy-free yogurt or regular!
-No oil needed in this recipe.
+No oil needed.

 I’m back with yet another banana muffin recipe.